 Apparently, Canada’s list of plastics to ban will be like the European Union’s list, which includes ”single-use plastic cutlery, cotton buds, straws and stirrers”.
 The European Union also plans to have this plastic ban take place in 2021.

 Shopping In Canada

-One of most common single use plastics that I often see in supermarkets are the those rolls of flimsy plastic bags for purchasing your fresh fruits and vegetables.
+One of the most common single-use plastics that I often see in supermarkets is those rolls of flimsy plastic bags for purchasing your fresh fruits and vegetables.
 Imagine all those pieces of plastic being thrown away after just one use of holding your apples and broccoli!
 These plastic bags are so delicate that one use can already damage these bags.
 Hence, even if you want to reuse them, you are not able to, as they have holes poked into them.

 Let us begin our grocery shopping journey with some reusable shopping bags and then, throw a few mesh grocery bags inside.
 This way, you will always have a mesh bag on hand and can get into the habit of avoiding those single use ones!